![]() |

 You might have read in the news about the negotiations on the drought contingency plan.
 When they originally divided the water between the various states and Mexico, they divvied out more water than we have - and didn't take into account Climate Change or our perpetual development.
-To exacerbate the problem, many farmers are still planting thirsty plants and the Rosemont Mine threatens to deplete Tucson's ground water.
-We might wanna rethink the Four Cs of Arizona's Economy: Copper, climate, cotton & citrus.
+To exacerbate the problem some farmers still plant thirsty crops, while Rosemont Mine, over development and data centers threaten to deplete Tucson's ground water.
+We might wanna rethink the Four Cs of Arizona's Economy: copper, climate, cotton & citrus.

 The city of Tucson has already reduced residential water usage during the past two decades.
 In 2010, our residential water usage rates were 94 gallons per capita per day.
 By 2015, Tucson’s water usage was down to 80 GPCD.
+As of early 2026, the average Tucson resident uses approximately 72 to 75 gallons of water per day.
 But we can do better than that.
+And we really need to.

-If you've followed my blog for a while, you know that I advocate for rainwater harvesting to make Tucson water secure.
-If everyone does rainwater harvesting, there is enough water for every person in Tucson.
-Unfortunately, not enough of us are doing any rainwater harvesting.
-And our outdoor water use still accounts for 30% of residential water use in the Tucson area.
+If you've followed my blog for a while, you know that I advocate for rainwater harvesting to make Tucson more water secure.
+On a regular rain year, there is enough water for every person in Tucson.
+Our outdoor water use accounts for up to 40% of residential water use in the Tucson area.
+So if more people harvested the rain, that would go a long way in conserving municipal water.

 Many of us are already conserving water by turning off the tap while brushing our teeth or while soaping our hands or scrubbing our hair in the shower.
 Now that we've mastered that habit, the next step is to use our residential water twice when we can.